 Achieving good mental health is a process.
-Mental health hygiene consists of daily self care, meditation, healthy diet and exercise and some type of self improvement routine.
-Personal evolution is an import aspect of mental health.
+Mental health hygiene consists of daily self-care, meditation, healthy diet and exercise, and some type of self-improvement routine.
+Personal evolution is an important aspect of mental health.
 You want to feel better, be happy, get rid of your anxiety and depression.
 I get it.

 What is a limiting belief?

 Limiting beliefs have their roots in childhood and can even be passed down through the generations.
-Anytime you think, this is the way its always been or this is just how we do it, you’re probably tuned into a limiting belief.
-Maybe you’ve gotten used to telling yourself that relationships never work out for you, or stress is a way of life. or you can’t get anywhere with out lots of heard work.
+Anytime you think, this is the way its always been or this is just how we do it, you’re probably turned into a limiting belief.
+Maybe you’ve gotten used to telling yourself that relationships never work out for you, or stress is a way of life. or you can’t get anywhere without lots of hard work.
 These are all limiting beliefs that you can easily change with simple techniques such as Ask and Receive.

 Never believe your limiting beliefs because the best part of therapy is knowing you have the ability to change your life for the better.
 You don’t have to accept any situation or circumstance that makes you unhappy.
 Happiness is your goal, and it’s your birthright.